GFW Technical Review 05 – Shadowsocks

 Fingerprinting Shadowsocks

 As we’ve seen, both stream cipher and AEAD packets are fully encrypted, aside from the initial IV or salt (which are themselves random values).
-From GFW’s perspective, Shadowsocks traffic appears to be random bytes.
+From the GFW’s perspective, Shadowsocks traffic looks like random bytes.

-This is Shadowsocks’ greatest strength – but also its weakness.
-True, GFW cannot identify Shadowsocks through plaintext fields or handshake patterns.
-However, very few protocols on the Internet are fully encrypted from the first byte.
-Even secure protocols like TLS have handshake and key exchange phases with specific patterns and plaintext fields.
+This is Shadowsocks’ greatest strength and also its weakness.
+The GFW cannot identify Shadowsocks through plaintext fields or handshake patterns, true.
+But very few protocols on the Internet are fully encrypted from the first byte.
+Even TLS has handshake and key exchange phases with specific patterns and plaintext fields.
 Being fully encrypted is itself suspicious.

 2. First-byte test: Whether the first 6 bytes are printable ASCII characters (0x200x7E).